This page provides guidance on the High Street Scheme (the Scheme) including the eligibility criteria and application process.

 The Covid pandemic has had a detrimental impact on many local businesses.
 The Scheme, which is part of a series of Covid-19 recovery schemes designed by the NI Executive, is part of a range of measures aimed at stimulating economic recovery by providing businesses with a financial boost, helping them recover from the pandemic-induced economic downturn.

 The Scheme, which is being delivered by the Department for the Economy, will give each eligible person a Spend Local £100 Prepaid Mastercard (Spend Local prepaid card) to spend in local businesses over a short period of time.
-Scheme, which is being delivered by the Department for the Economy, will give each eligible person a Spend Local £100 Prepaid Mastercard to spend in local businesses over a short period of time.

 The Spend Local prepaid card can be used to purchase goods and services from any business located throughout Northern Ireland that accepts card payments.
 It cannot be used online or to withdraw cash.
 It also cannot be used for gambling or for paying for some legal and financial services such as mortgages, credit card payments, fines, insurance, and vehicle tax.
 A full list of exclusions to the Scheme is provided in The High Street (Coronavirus, Financial Assistance) Scheme Regulations (Northern Ireland) 2021.

 27 September 2021 – the online Portal on NI Direct opens to allow people to apply for their Spend Local prepaid card

 11 October 2021 – Telephone Application service will open to support applications from those not able to access or use the online portal

 25 October 2021 – Closing date for applications.
 The online portal and telephone service close.
 This will also be the last qualifying date for those turning 18 to apply for their Spend Local prepaid card.

 19 December 2021 – Scheme closes.
 No transactions can be made using the Spend Local prepaid cards after this date.